Rodney King: Early life

-King was born in Sacramento, California, in 1965, the son of Ronald and Odessa King.
+Rodney Glen King was born in Sacramento, California, on April 2, 1965, the son of Ronald and Odessa King.
 He and his four siblings grew up in Altadena, California.
 King attended John Muir High School and often talked about being inspired by his social science teacher, Robert E. Jones.
 King's father died in 1984 at the age of 42.

 On November 3, 1989, King robbed a store in Monterey Park, California.
 He threatened the Korean store owner with an iron bar.
 King then hit the store owner with a pole before fleeing the scene.
 King stole two hundred dollars in cash during the robbery.
-He was caught, convicted, and sentenced to two years' imprisonment.
+He was convicted and sentenced to two years' imprisonment.
 He was released on December 27, 1990, after serving one year in prison.

 Marriage and family

 King had a daughter with his girlfriend, Carmen Simpson.
-He later married Denetta Lyles (cousin to hate crime victim James Byrd Jr. and also cousin to rapper Mack 10) and had a daughter.
-King and Lyles were eventually divorced.
-He later married and had a daughter with Crystal Waters.
+He later married Denetta Lyles (cousin of hate crime victim James Byrd Jr. and also cousin of rapper Mack 10) and had a daughter.
+King and Lyles eventually divorced.
+He later remarried and had a daughter with Crystal Waters.
 This marriage also ended in divorce.

 1991 police assault in Los Angeles

-Early in the morning of Sunday, March 3, 1991, King, with his friends Bryant Allen and Freddie Helms, was driving a 1987 Hyundai Excel west on the Foothill Freeway (Interstate 210) in the San Fernando Valley of Los Angeles.
+Early in the morning of Sunday, March 3, 1991, King, with his friends Bryant Allen and Freddie Helms, were driving a 1987 Hyundai Excel west on the Foothill Freeway (Interstate 210) in the San Fernando Valley of Los Angeles.
 The three had spent the night watching basketball and drinking at a friend's house in Los Angeles.
 At 12:30 a.m., officers Tim and Melanie Singer, husband and wife members of the California Highway Patrol, noticed King's car speeding on the freeway.
 They pursued King with lights and sirens, and the pursuit reached 117 mph (188 km/h), while King refused to pull over.
-King later said he tried to outrun the police because a charge of driving under the influence would violate his parole for his previous robbery conviction.
+King would later say he fled the police hoping to avoid a driving under the influence charge and the parole violation that could follow.